Semi-homogeneous vector bundles on abelian varieties: moduli spaces and their tropicalization: Introduction

-This project has received funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 \emph{Geometry and Arithmetic of Uniformized Structures}, project number 444845124, from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Sachbeihilfe \emph{From Riemann surfaces to tropical curves (and back again)}, project number 456557832, from the LOEWE grant \emph{Uniformized Structures in Algebra and Geometry}, and from the Marie-Sk\l{}odowska-Curie-Stipendium Hessen (as part of the HESSEN HORIZON initiative).
+This project has received funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 \emph{Geometry and Arithmetic of Uniformized Structures}, project number 444845124, and TRR 358 \emph{Integral Structures in Geometry and Representation Theory}, project number 491392403, as well as from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Sachbeihilfe \emph{From Riemann surfaces to tropical curves (and back again)}, project number 456557832, and the DFG Sachbeihilfe \emph{Rethinking tropical linear algebra: Buildings, bimatroids, and applications}, project number 539867663, within the SPP 2458 \emph{Combinatorial Synergies}, as well as from the LOEWE grant \emph{Uniformized Structures in Algebra and Geometry} and from the Marie-Sk\l{}odowska-Curie-Stipendium Hessen (as part of the HESSEN HORIZON initiative).